History of Pamplona: Visigoths, Carolingians and Muslims

 In the 4th century, the Romans are replaced by the Visigoths in dominating the region.
 Unlike the Romans, the Visigoths did not have good relations with the Vascones.
 Pamplona was the diocese of the Visigothic Church and, judging by the Necropolis found, Visigoths lived there, although the bad relationship with the Vascones generated some controversy about their presence in the city.
 Muslims were present in the 8th and 9th centuries.

-Muslim rule was briefly threatened by Charlemagne, who sent expeditions to the region in the late 8th century to extend the Hispanic March. to the north.
+Muslim rule was briefly threatened by Charlemagne, who sent expeditions to the region in the late 8th century to extend the Marca Hispanica (or Hispanic March) to the north.
 The Carolingians achieved nothing more than the creation of a county in the western part of the Pyrenees, which lasted only ten years.
 The legendary Carolingian count Roland is said to have destroyed the walls of Pamplona in 778 to keep the city from rebelling during the failed expedition to conquer Zaragoza from the Muslims, before the Battle of Roncevaux Pass, which took place not far from Pamplona.
 Jimeno of Pamplona (Motmine Alacra in the Arab chronicles) took the city for the Emirate of Cordoba a few years later (781?).
 In 806 the Pamplona aristocracy organized against emirate rule and integrated the region into the Carolingian Empire of Louis the Pious.
 This Navarrese Marca Hispanica was a county of four or five thousand square kilometers that must have had no more than one count, Velasco al-Yalasqí. it was short-lived since in 816 all the Marches in the western part of the northern Pyrenees were extinguished.